DanielStuttgart/CarND-Path-Planning/README.md

 Changelog:
 * added this documentation about Eigen-3.3
 * changed path-variable ```string map_file_ = "../../../data/highway_map.csv";``` (running in my Windows-environment) into ```string map_file_ = "../data/highway_map.csv";```, since reviewer was not able to load map data.
+* added various subfunctions in order to avoid leaving the lane (please look below for further details).

 ## Getting Started
 For getting in touch with term3-simulator I implemented a constant velocity of 0,5 m / 20 ms = 25 m/s: